Chia-Network/chialisp-web/docs/common_functions.md

 ## Outer and Inner puzzles

-A common design pattern, and one of the most powerful features of Chialisp, is the ability to have an outer smart contract the "wraps" an inner puzzle.
+A common design pattern, and one of the most powerful features of Chialisp, is the ability to have an outer puzzle that "wraps" an inner puzzle.
 This concept is extremely handy because it allows a coin to retain all of it's standard functionality and programmability within the inner puzzle, but be bound to an extra set of rules by the outer puzzle.

 For this example, we're going to continue with our password locking, but this time we're going to require that every time the coin is spent, it requires a new password to be set.